Richard Allan BA. BSc. C.Eng. MIET

 Interests:

 My father was an Electrical Engineer and Ham Radio operator and I developed at a very early age a keen interest in radio and electronics which subsequently became the basis of my early career.
-After graduating and taking up an appointment with a predominantly mechanical engineering firm I become more involved with the heavier side of electrical engineering and my interests in radio and electronics were then mainly relegated to a hobby status.
+After graduating with a Durham degree in Electrical Engineering and taking up an appointment with a predominantly mechanical engineering firm I become more involved with the heavier side of electrical engineering and my interests in radio and electronics were then mainly relegated to a hobby status.

 In the early 1980's I became interested in computing and after attending evening classes for a year built a Spectrum ZX80 micro computer.
 Since then I have graduated to owning several IBM compatible and more recently Apple personal computers.
 I currently have one of the new iMacs with a flat screen and broadband internet access.

-I have a collecting habit, which is mainly confined to old radios (mainly valve type), barometers, thermometers, old technical books and electrical equipment.
+I have a collecting habit, which is mainly confined to old radios, barometers, thermometers, old technical books and electrical instruments.
 I also share with my wife an interest in gardening and antiques.
-More recently I have taken up stained glass window making.
+Some time ago I took up stained glass window making, though in recent years have had less time for this

-As a New Year's Resolution in January 2001 I decided to give my collection the care and attention it deserved.
+As a New Year's Resolution in January 2001 I decided to give my radio collection the care and attention it deserved.
 The first step was to catalogue it and take photographs.
-The next was (with my son in law's encouragement) to produce a web page, to purchase a set of Paul Stenning's CD ROMs and to join <VintageBC@yahoogroups.com> and <vintagewireless@yahoogroups.com>.
-One day the books, barometers and thermometers may make it to this site!
+The next was (with my son in law's encouragement) to produce a web page, to purchase a set of Paul Stenning's CD ROMs and to join the British Vintage Wireless Society.
+One day the books may make it to this site!

 Apart from the above I am a reasonably proficient "do it your selfer" and have installed electrical distribution, plumbing and central heating systems as well as the other minor building and alteration works involved with restoring old houses.